← Blog

 2. Degrade, never crash

-Every record is handled individually.
-A corrupt event is skipped, a warning is logged, and replay continues with everything that came after it.
-One bad record doesn’t prevent recovery of the thousands of good ones.
-The same goes for annotations: if one fails validation on load, it’s dropped and the rest load normally.
-If an entire snapshot is corrupted, Quillium falls back to rebuilding from a fresh state.
+If a part of your history is corrupted—a mangled record, an annotation with invalid data—most apps would crash.
+Quillium handles every record individually instead.
+A corrupt event is skipped, a warning is logged, and replay continues with everything that came after it, so one bad record doesn’t prevent recovery of the thousands of good ones.
+The same approach applies to annotations: if one fails validation on load, it’s dropped (unless we can recover it—see the next section) and the rest load normally, and if an entire snapshot is corrupted, Quillium falls back to rebuilding from a fresh state.

-The principle is simple: corrupt data should degrade to a safe default, not bring down the app.
-You might lose a single annotation or a single edit, but you’ll never lose everything because one byte was wrong.
+The underlying principle is that corrupt data should degrade to a safe default rather than bring down the app.
+You might lose a single annotation or a single edit in a worst case, but you will never lose everything because one byte happened to be wrong.

 How validation works